garethjmsaunders/digital-code-style-guide/commit-messages.md

 #### ii.
 Component

-Briefly describe the component, feature or module being developed.
+Briefly describe the component, feature or module being developed; in the case of a pull request MERGE simply add the branch name.

 Consistency is important.
 Make sure you have a definitive list of the various components being developed somewhere in your project notes so that all code contributors are aware of them.
 Adding a new component should be a considered decision, not just a whim when making your commit.